 Serve mee pok noodles in a bak chor mee dish and nobody bats an eye; but replace that mee pok with mee sua and everybody loses their mind!
 Known colloquially amongst locals who party around Circular Road as “BK mee sua”, this famous bak chor mee stall is a Godsend for those who get the munchies after hours of dancing.
 The vinegar-slathered mee sua is packed with generous portions of minced pork, ikan bilis and mushrooms, meatballs, and if you want extra kick, ask for more chilli.

-Yan Kee Noodle House @ BK Eating House, 32 South Bridge Rd, Singapore 058667.
-Opening hours: Mon-Sat, 24 hours.
+Yan Kee Noodle House @ BK Eating House, 32 South Bridge Road, Singapore 058667; Opening hours: Mon-Sat 24 hours

 Casuarina Curry Restaurant

 You can’t have a supper list without roti prata, especially in Singapore!
 Satisfy your prata cravings with the delectable choices of Indian dishes at Casuarina curry restaurant, one of the most famous in the country.
-Besides the usual array of prata and thosai, their chicken briyani is also a favourite among customers.
+Besides the usual array of prata and thosai, the chicken briyani is also a favourite among customers.

-Casuarina Curry Restaurant, 136 Casuarina Road, Singapore 579526, p.
-6455 9093.
-Opening hours: Mon – Sun, 7am – 12am.
+Casuarina Curry Restaurant, 136-138 Casuarina Road, Singapore 579526; Opening hours: Daily 7am-11.30pm.

-Neon Pigeon, 1 Keong Saik Road, #01-03, Singapore 089109, p.
-6222 3623, Opening Hours: Mon-Sat, 6pm-midnight
+Neon Pigeon, 1 Keong Saik Road, #01-03, Singapore 089109; Opening hours: Mon-Sat 6pm-midnight, Closed on Sundays.

 Keria Japanese Restaurant

 Who knew the seedy Cuppage Plaza would be home to a couple of great Japanese eateries that open past midnight?
-Keria is a favourite among Japanese businessmen and also chefs in Singapore.
+Keria is a favourite among Japanese businessmen and chefs in Singapore.
 The set meals are a steal with a rotating menu but if you do order ala carte, get adventurous with dishes like fried cabbage with mentaiko or uni capellini.

 Nagomi Japanese Restaurant

-Nagomi, 5 Koek Rd, #02 -22, Cuppage Plaza, Singapore 228796, p.
-6732 4300, Opening Hours, Mon-Sat, 6pm-12am
+Nagomi, 5 Koek Road, #02 -22, Cuppage Plaza, Singapore 228796; Opening hours: Mon-Sat 6pm-12am.